 So, what is a conscientious businessperson to do?
 We suggest that you look to your state statutes for guidance.
 Because unlike the DPA, these statutes were drafted with a specific purpose in mind–namely to criminalize price gouging–and are likely to provide more clear guidance on where the line is drawn.
 For example, the Pennsylvania price gouging statute prohibits pricing that is ‘unconscionably excessive” and goes on to provide that “[i]t is prima facie evidence” that a price runs afoul of the statute if it “exceeds an amount equal to or in excess of 20% of the average price . . . during the last seven days immediately prior to the declared state of emergency.”
 New Jersey caps the markup at 10% from cost, compared to the markup customarily applied by the seller in the usual course of business immediately prior to the state of emergency.

 Because the DPA has never been used to prosecute price gouging before, questions abound, including what conduct constitutes a violation of the Act and whether vendors have fair notice that their conduct crossed the line.
 These and other questions will pervade the medical supply business environment until answered by the courts.
 Until then, it is not the buyer but the seller who now must beware.

 If your business has questions or concerns regarding compliance with these various regulatory schemes, please contact a member of the white-collar defense & government investigations practice group for needed guidance.

 The Coronavirus Task Force at Klehr Harrison stands ready to assist you in your business and legal needs.
 We will continue to provide additional information and guidance as the COVID-19 situation develops.

-For more information contact Mark Sheppard or Meredith Lowry in the white-collar defense & government investigations practice group at Klehr Harrison.
+For more information, contact Meredith Lowry in the white-collar defense & government investigations practice group at Klehr Harrison.